Cubie87/cubie87.github.io/posts/2022-ciscoWAP/ciscoFlash.md

 # Flashing a Cisco AP

 Flashing a cisco wireless access point (AP).
 These are often available at enterprise auctions or online sources.
+If you'd like to configure the AP, please check the post [here](ciscoConfig.md)

 The example used here is the Cisco 3702i APs.